Invisibleman1002/serialdevices/README.md

 You can click on a Device and give it a new name.
 The Red X to the right of a port removes the new name but doesn't delete the port.

-I have an ESP32 Debugger that show sup as two ports.
+I have an ESP32 Debugger that shows up as two ports.
-If you notive below the serial numbers is the same for both COM16 and COM17.
+If you notice below the serial numbers is the same for both COM16 and COM17.
 If I used the serial number as the search criteria, both ports would be named the same.

 `{path: 'COM16', manufacturer: 'FTDI', serialNumber: '7&5261f68&0&4', pnpId: 'FTDIBUS\\VID_0403+PID_6010+7&5261F68&0&4&1\\0000', locationId: undefined, …}`